-- 1. There is hereby created a separate, interest-bearing housing trust fund to be maintained by the chief financial officer for the purpose of depositing development fees collected from residential and non-residential developers and proceeds from the sale of units with extinguished controls. - 2.
-The following additional funds shall be deposited in the Affordable Housing Trust Fund and shall at all times be identifiable by source and amount:
+- 1. The Township has created a separate, interest-bearing housing trust fund to be maintained by the chief financial officer for the purpose of depositing development fees collected from residential and non-residential developers and proceeds from the sale of units with extinguished controls. - 2.
+The following additional funds shall be deposited in the Affordable Housing Trust Fund and shall at all times be identifiable by source and amount: - a.

-- a.
 Payments in lieu of on-site construction of affordable units; - b.
 Developer contributed funds to make ten percent (10%) of the adaptable entrances in a townhouse or other multistory attached development accessible; - c.
 Rental income from municipally operated units; - d.
 Repayments from affordable housing program loans; - e.
 Recapture funds; - f.
 Proceeds from the sale of affordable units; and - g.
 Any other funds collected in connection with Lawrence Township's affordable housing program. - 3.
-Within seven days from the opening of the trust fund account, Lawrence Township shall provide COAH with written authorization, in the form of a three-party escrow agreement between the municipality, the bank and COAH to permit COAH to direct the disbursement of the funds as provided for in N.J.A.C.
-5:97-8.13(b). - 4.
-All interest accrued in the housing trust fund shall only be used on eligible affordable housing activities approved by COAH.
+The Township had previously provided COAH with written authorization, in the form of a three-party escrow agreement between the municipality, the bank and COAH to permit COAH to direct the disbursement of the funds as provided for in N.J.A.C.
+5:93-8.
+The Superior Court shall now have the jurisdiction to direct the disbursement of the Township's trust funds as originally provided to COAH. - 4.
+All interest accrued in the housing trust fund shall only be used on eligible affordable housing activities approved by the Court.